THE LITTLE THEATRE CLASSES

 RICH AMADA

-RICH AMADA is an award-winning dramatist and Emmy-winning former TV journalist.
-His plays have been produced around the country, including in: Washington, D.C.; New York City; Maryland; Florida; and Arizona.
-Rich served for five years as D.C./Baltimore Regional Representative of the Dramatists Guild.
+RICH AMADA is an award-winning dramatist, published book author, and Emmy-winning former TV journalist.
+His plays have been produced around the country, including in Washington, D.C., New York City, Maryland, Virginia, Florida, Ohio, and Arizona.
 Among his multiple playwriting awards are a Playwriting Fellowship from the Arizona Commission on the Arts and an Individual Artist Award in Playwriting from the Maryland State Arts Council.
-Rich also directs and acts.
-Additionally, he is an attorney whose practice includes counseling and representing people in the arts.
+Rich served as D.C./Baltimore Regional Representative of the Dramatists Guild for five years, and he has also been a member of the professional writers’ section of D.C.’s Playwrights Forum as well as twice president of Tucson’s Old Pueblo Playwrights.
+He also directs and acts.
+Additionally, he is an attorney whose practice has included counseling and representing people in the arts.

 JEFFREY AUERBACH AND KIMBERLY CRAGO